otsohelos/ot_harjoitustyo/MapGenerator/documentation/User Manual.md

 ## Settings

-First you will be taken to a Settings wiew.
+First you will be taken to a Settings view.

 ### Dimensions